Last Updated: 22 February 2017

 We're looking for modern, exciting poems that explore the possible and impossible: stories about human and nonhuman experiences, dreams and reality, past and future, the here-and-now and otherwhere-and-elsewhen.
 We want poems from imaginative and unconventional writers; we want voices from diverse perspectives and backgrounds.

-We don't see nearly enough true science fiction or formal poetry.
+We don't see enough innovative science fiction or formal poetry.
 We are also open to confessional and hypertext poetry.
 However, poems must substantiate their forms; a weak concept in rhyme is still a weak concept.
 Sonnet plus spaceship is not enough.
-Break the mold.

 To give you an idea, here are some of our current and long-term favorite poets: